 Academic Misconduct Information

-The Mechanical Engineering Department expects all students to adhere to The University’s policy on academic conduct.
+The Department of Mechanical Engineering expects all students to be knowledgeable of and adhere to the University’s policies on academic conduct, specified here.

 Withdrawals and Leave of Absence Information